 A major benefit of PanOptix Trifocal IOLs is that they can provide sharper intermediate and close vision, making reading, mobile phone and computer use much easier, usually without needing reading glasses.

 Although these lenses have clear advantages, they may not be appropriate for everyone.
 Some patients say it takes longer to adapt to trifocal lenses than to monofocal lenses.
-Contact The Pacific Lasik & Cataract Surgery Center to discover whether these lenses are right for you.
+Contact Pacific Eye Care to discover whether these lenses are right for you.

 Q: Does the PanOptix Lens address presbyopia?